 So this little baker decided to try something else.
 She created her own recipe, and to her surprise, the macarons came out parfait.
 She was so excited that she did a little dance in her kitchen, and proceeded to squeal intermittently during the photoshoot of said macarons because she was so happy.

 And on that note, I’m very pleased to share some exciting news with you guys: I’m officially a Rodelle Brand Ambassador!

-For those of you that don’t know, Rodelle is a fantastic company that makes high quality baking ingredients, extracts, and spice blends.
+For those of you that don’t know, Rodelle is a fantastic company that makes high-quality baking ingredients, extracts, and spice blends.
 It began in 1936 when the Rodelle family immigrated from France to the USA.
 Noticing a lack of quality vanilla extracts, this baking family decided to come up with their own, and Rodelle was born.
-Now you can find Rodelle products around the country and all over the world, from their line of vanilla extracts to their dutch cocoa (I’ve baked with it 4 times in the last 3 weeks.
+Now you can find Rodelle products around the country and all over the world, from their line of vanilla extracts to their dutch cocoa (I’ve baked with it four times in the last three weeks.
 It’s incredible!).

 And did I mention that the ingredients are AMAZING?

 For example, I made two batches of these cookies and cream macarons.
 One was with no extracts, and the other used their chocolate extract in the macaron, and vanilla in the cream.
 The flavor difference was beyond noticeable.
 The extracts gave a depth of flavor to the macarons that took them over the edge.
 The macaron itself had a richer, deeper chocolate flavor, and the buttercream tasted, well, creamy!

 So next time you’re looking for an extract (or other baking ingredient!) at the grocery store, I encourage you to reach for Rodelle.
 Your tastebuds will thank you!

 And as for the little baker, well she went on to become a world-famous baker with two best-selling cookbooks, an on-air deal, and a memoir.
 (A girl can dream, can’t she?)